SkyeWrenbrook/soc-analyst-labs/windows/concepts/command-resolution.md

 - Installer behavior
   - Some software registers executables and relies on PATH instead of using explicit file paths

-- A malicious binary blaced earlier int he search order maye xecute first
+- A malicious binary placed earlier in the search order may execute first
 - Using fully qualified paths reduces the risk of search order abuse

 # Key Findings